lucassandes/QueroFront/readme.md

 # QueroFront

-This is a simple app developed for
+A simple app inspired by [Asana](https://asana.com).

 ## Functionalities

 * Add, Edit and Delete (mark as done) tasks
-* Data persistence throught `localStorage``
+* Data persistence throught `localStorage`
-* Drag and Drop tasks for re-ordering the list

 ## JavaScript

 Inspired by React, a global object called `$state` is used. `$state` has the list with all tasks and the current (selected) task.

-## HTML Markup
-The markup was written with HTML semantics in mind.
-Which means that if something behaves as a button, it has a `button` tag around it :)

 ## CSS generated with SASS

-All the styling was generated with a SASS compiler.
-The SASS files can be read in the main directory.
-In the `dist` directory consists only the CSS generated.
+Inspired by [Bootstrap](http://getbootstrap.com/), a grid system with 12 columns was created.
+For the vertical aligment of the components, flex-box properties were used.

+## External resources

+The only external resource used was [SimpleLineIcons](http://simplelineicons.com/).